arangodb/docs/3.8/arangosearch.md

 ---
 layout: default
-description: ArangoSearch is ArangoDB's built-in search engine for full-text and more
+description: ArangoSearch is ArangoDB's built-in search engine for full-text, complex data structures and more
 title: ArangoSearch - Integrated Search Engine
 redirect_from:
   - views-arango-search.html # 3.4 -> 3.5